 Making the bunny ears for the DIY Easter Gnomes

-If you would like to use a pattern, click here!
-I just freehanded the drawing on mine though because it does not have to be perfect to look great!
-Mine is totally imperfect, and I still love it!!
+If you would like to use a pattern, CLICK HERE!
+I just freehanded the drawing on the pattern as I did on my fabric! though It does not have to be perfect to look great!
+Mine is totally imperfect, and I still love it!!😊

 Starting out, I just drew the shape I wanted onto the fabric.
 I folded it in half so that I could cut two at a time so they would be the same and drawing on the backside of the fabric worked best!